 - Future Systems

-WEA, in particular, may be of interest for alerting authorities that wish to access the capability to send geographically targeted alerts directly to their constituents via wireless cell broadcast.
-Through a partnership between the Federal Communications Commission (FCC), FEMA, and commercial mobile service providers, alerting authorities will be able to send Wireless Emergency Alerts, even when cellular networks are overloaded and no longer support person-to-person calls, text, or emails.
-Commercial mobile service providers will sell WEA capable phones with the service already opted-in so that the public does not need to sign up to receive the alerts.
-Wireless Emergency Alerts do not trigger charges for the alerting authority sending the message nor the individual receiving it.
+Wireless Emergency Alerts, in particular, generate tremendous interest among alerting authorities that wish to send geographically targeted alerts via wireless cell broadcasts.
+Through a partnership between the Federal Communications Commission (FCC), FEMA, and commercial mobile service providers, alerting authorities are able to send WEAs, even when cellular networks are overloaded and can no longer support person-to-person calls, texts, or emails.
+Many commercial mobile service providers sell WEA-capable phones with the service already opted-in so that the public does not need to sign up to receive the alerts.
+Wireless Emergency Alerts do not trigger charges for the alerting authority sending the message or the individual receiving the WEA.

 Who Can Sign Up for IPAWS?